 |9||The implementing organisation has properly identified measures for mitigating possible risks that may emerge in the project implementation process.|

 |10||The project proposal intends to establish self-reliant operating mechanisms for the continuation of project activities, and/or the activities promoted under the project are likely to generate a positive knock-on effect after the cessation of SDM funding.|

 III.
 Prioritisation criteria

-IIn addition to the assessment on individual project proposals based on the screening criteria provided above, the following aspects will be considered for final selection.
+IIn addition to the assessment on individual project proposals against the prioritization criteria as listed below for final selection.

 |1||Facilitating IPSI Collaborative activities|

 |a.||Priority will be given to collaborative activities that have already been endorsed under the framework of IPSI, or to proposals that will lead to the formulation of new collaborative activities.|